telsahy/capstone-34/README.md

 - Tamir ElSahy

 ## Acknowledgments
-- Please refer to the research paper for list of acknoledgments
+- Please refer to the research paper for list of acknowledgments